Blatke/Rusty-Chains/README.md

 # Rusty-Chains
-A HS2/AI-Shoujo Studio Item with dynamic bones.
+A mod of HS2/AI-Shoujo Studio Items with dynamic bones.

 Download the .zipmod file on [Release](https://github.com/Blatke/Rusty-Chains/releases) page.